erinvdoyle/instatrip/README.md

 - I was unaware until I first deployed my project that Heroku would not allow link generation within the CLI terminal.
 I began the program with the intention of providing a booking link for users and had already written the function, ask_for_booking(), which was functional in my GitPod IDE.
 I had also included a link to a staycation article for the exit screen.
 All intended links have now been replaced with instructions to type the web address into the browser

+- Please note that while my program initially passed the pep8 de-linter after much de-linting, it was necessary for me to reverse some of the formatting due to time constraints and broken code
 <details>
   <summary>Creating a link worked in the IDE but not Heroku (click)</summary>